debugeee/hollowfind2/README.md

 # hollowfind2
-new hollow find module for volatility plugin
+This project fixed the bugges from hollowfind module in old hollow find , Volatility module!